 At school my favourite subject was human biology.
-When I became anxious about what I should do with my life my parent’s gave me some very sage advice – which I often pass on to others when I do gigs as a motivational speaker:
+When I was worried about what I should do for a career my parents gave me some very sage advice:

 “Study what you love.
 That way you will stick at it for long enough to become an expert – and once you’re an expert in something you’ll always be in demand!”

 So that’s exactly what I did: